The Ideal Place for Students to Learn: Results of a ZBW Photo Study

 This might also interest you:

-Nicole Clasen is Head of User Services at ZBW – Leibniz Information Centre for Economics.
-Her work focuses on information transfer, digital user services and the usability experience.
-LinkedIn and Twitter.
+Nicole Clasen has been Head of User Services at ZBW – Leibniz Information Centre for Economics.
+Her work focused on information transfer, digital user services and the usability experience.
+She can also be found on LinkedIn and Twitter.

 Portrait: ZBW©, photographer Sven Wied